How the IRS Evaluates 409A Valuations During Audits

 The goal is not to eliminate audit risk — but to ensure that if scrutiny occurs, the company is prepared.

-The IRS does not expect perfection in 409A valuations.
-It expects professional judgment, reasonable assumptions, and disciplined process.
+The IRS does not expect perfection — it expects professional judgment, reasonable assumptions, and disciplined process.

 Companies that treat 409A valuations as living compliance documents — rather than static reports — are far better positioned to withstand audits, diligence, and future growth milestones.